Julie James (politician): Political career

 On 5 May 2011, James was elected as Assembly Member representing Swansea West.

-She sat on several committees, including the Constitutional and Legislative Affairs Committee, Enterprise and Business Committee and Environment and Sustainability Committee.
+Julie James sat on several committees, including the Constitutional and Legislative Affairs Committee, Enterprise and Business Committee and Environment and Sustainability Committee.
 She has chaired the procurement and common fisheries task and finish groups.

 On 11 September 2014, she was appointed Deputy Minister for Skills and Technology during a reshuffle by Carwyn Jones, replacing Ken Skates who was appointed Deputy Minister for Culture, Sport and Tourism.

 On 5 May 2016, James was re-elected as the Assembly Member for Swansea West by a higher majority than her previous term and was tipped at the time to be a likely candidate for a cabinet position.

 On 3 November 2017, she was promoted to the Cabinet as Leader of the House & Chief Whip.

 On 13 December 2018, following the election of Mark Drakeford to the position of leader of Welsh Labour and therefore First Minister, James was appointed Minister for Housing and Local Government.

+After the election of Vaughan Gething to the leader of Welsh Labour and subsequently First Minister Julie James was appointed Cabinet Secretary for Housing Local Government & Planning.
+She resigned as Cabinet Secretary on 16 July 2024, to call for Gething's resignation.
+She supported Eluned Morgan to replace Gething.

+On 11 September 2024, James was appointed as Counsel General-designate for Wales and Minister for Delivery by First Minister Eluned Morgan, Gething's successor.
+She became Counsel General for Wales formally on appointment by the Senedd on 17 September 2024.

+Ending homelessness Action Plan

+Julie James set out the Welsh government’s plans for legislative reform to ensure people’s time without a home is “rare, brief and unrepeated” in 2017.